CoordSpace/IRC-Topic-to-Twitter-Daemon/README.md

 Any long topic messages will be truncated to 140 character before being sent to twitter.
 This may cause a loss of valuable information.

+To Do
+====

+ * Make the system aware of twitter's t.co 'URL lengthener' when formatting the message string.
+Sometimes short URLs in a topic can cause the message to become too large to post after twitter expands them into 20 character t.co links.

 License
 -------